 - Variant Card – a card that is different, usually subtly, from its more common counterpart.
 Variations might be as simple as a color change in the background of the card, a different colored border, etc. Many variants are extremely rare and may have a refractor type design along with a low numbered serial number.

 - Vintage Card – a term usually intended to indicate an item was issued or produced some time ago.
 Today, although opinions may vary, cards manufactured between 1877-1970 are considered vintage cards.

 Although this is not an exhaustive list of definitions it’s a good start.
-I believe knowing the lingo is extremely important and this can serve, if anything else, as a reference for those coming into the hobby.
+I believe knowing the sports card lingo at least the basics, is an extremely important first step and can serve, if anything else, as a reference for those coming into the hobby.